daianna-glez/python_class/README.md

 # python_class

+Python class, LCG - UNAM undergraduate program.

 ## Description
-Class Python repository.
-This repository contains all python scripts done.
+This repository contains all Python scripts created for the class.

 ## Motivation
-Control Python programs versions.
+Version controling of Python scripts.

 ## System requirements
-*Does not apply*
+Does not apply.

 ## Install
-Install Python
+Python

 ## License
-*Does not apply*
+Does not apply.

 ## Contact
-Author: Daianna González Padilla
+Author: Daianna Gonzalez-Padilla
 E-mail: daianna@lcg.unam.mx